-When no screen mode is selected, the System screen displays a Home page with a System Status dashboard, clock and access to User login.
+When no screen mode is selected, the System screen displays a Home page with a System Status dashboard, real time clock and access to User login.

 (i) Press the Surface Home key to come back to this page and present a familiar state of the Surface controls.
-Home will exit from any screen mode or menu, unselect the currently selected channel, make the Main LR the active Mix, and Layer A active across all fader banks.
+Pressing this key will exit from any screen mode or menu, unselect the currently selected channel, make the Main LR the active Mix, and Layer A active across all fader banks.

 System Status - Displays a list of system components.
 A green tick indicates the component is running correctly.
 A red cross indicates that an error is detected.
+A blue icon appears when a non-critical event is logged.
 Touch the component to display further information.

-2 System Info - Displays firmware version, current User, and the last Scene and Show recalled.
+System Info - Displays firmware version, current User, and the last Scene and Show recalled.

-When a system component is selected in the left column, information on that component is displayed here, for example status of PSU, cable redundancy, Sync Lock and fitted I/O modules for a DX32 Expander.
+When a system component is selected in the left column, information on that component is displayed here, for example status of PSU, cable redundancy, Audio Sync Lock and the type of I/O modules fitted in a DX32 Expander.

-If an error is detected, touch on the 'An Error Occurred' message to open the Utility / Diagnostics page and display the logs.
-Check for any error or contact Support for assistance.
+If an error is detected, touch on the 'An Error Occurred' message to open the Utility / History page and display the logs.
+Contact Support for assistance.

-Press Switch User to access the User login page.
+3 Press Switch User to access the User login page.